The Public Works Department plans, organizes, and maintains stormwater permitting, streets, parks, town facilities

 8:00 am - noon

 Click Here! for details about this yard waste service.

 If you know of a streetlight that needs repair, please direct your concerns to the power companies listed below.
-Leland Public Works Department does not maintain streetlights.
+Leland Public Services Department does not maintain streetlights.

 Progress Energy Customers

 Link Internet Reporting Form

 Phone (800) 452-2777

 The Town maintains smaller streets in Leland.
 For a list of those streets, CLICK HERE.

 The NC DOT maintains larger roads throughout the Town, such as: Highway 74/76, Lanvale Road, South Navassa Road, Old Fayetteville, Village Road, River Road and Highway 17.

 To report streetlight malfunctions or road issues to the NC DOT, CLICK HERE.